charlieegan3/standpoint/readme.md

 ## Setup Instructions

 This guide will list steps to complete the analysis for a single arbitrary discussion.
-The only software that you need to install on you computer is Docker and Docker compose.
+The only software that you need to install on your computer is Docker and Docker Compose.
 Docker hosts lightweight virtual machines called containers that run each of our services.

 ### Installation
 1. [Install Docker](https://docs.docker.com/engine/installation/) and the [Docker Compose interface](https://docs.docker.com/compose/install/).
 This varies depending on the host operating system.